angelajholden/css-setup/README.md

 ![JavaScript](https://img.shields.io/badge/JavaScript-%23F7DF1E.svg?style=flat&logo=javascript&logoColor=black)
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-I use this space to prep for streaming and to test new ideas.
+I use this space to prep for streaming and test new ideas.
 This is a simple sandbox built with HTML, CSS and vanilla JavaScript.

 _This project is part of a free, open-source series focused on helping newer developers practice HTML, CSS and JavaScript with real-world examples._